Grieving Raleigh mother creates Keepsake Boxes to help others who lost infants

 The miscue inspired Bell to prevent such interactions from happening again.

-In memory of Xander, she created Zeal for Xander, specially-designed Keepsake Boxes.
+In memory of Xander, she created Zeal of Xander, specially-designed Keepsake Boxes.

 "I think one of the most difficult prayers that I prayed in reference to Xander, as God - allow for me to let him be as effective in his death as he would have been in his life.
 And it's my prayer that he will," Bell said.